 Open world games are here to stay.
 Nick D. just wishes they didn’t edge out all the great video game music in the process.

 It’s safe to say that the biggest trend in video games right now isn’t VR, but rather making everything open world.
+Games like Grand Theft Auto and Red Dead Redemption 2 have shown us the amazing things that can be done in open world games, to the point where websites like RDR2.org are dedicated to documenting some of the crazy things you can do while exploring the open world.
 This trend spans all genres from RPGs to first person shooters, even going as far as hitting racing games of all things.
 While there are benefits as well as problems relating to this sudden influx of all things open world, the one that irks me the most as a long-time gamer is the elimination of music tracks in favour of ambient noise.
 It’s an ongoing phase-out of melodic scores in order to up some feeling of realism in a huge, empty world.
 It used to be that you couldn’t take a single step onto an overworld without a catchy theme blasting through your speakers.
 Well, no longer.
 What’s interesting about this trend is that I don’t even think that this is something that gamers actually want.

 Video game music has always been integral to the overall experience.
 Without that telltale five note start, Super Mario Bros. would have lost something despite its obvious great early platforming.
 But, it’s not just about catchy music that never leaves your head decades later.
 Video game music has always been used to set the mood and evoke particular emotional responses from players.
 In Donkey Kong Country, mine cart levels are tagged with frantic and high tension music in order to underscore the all or nothing nature of the level.
 An entire article could be written about what the different town themes in Final Fantasy IV immediately forecast about your new local.
 For example, you don’t need to know that Fabul is a country of warrior monks or that Mysidia is a quirky town of mages and pranksters – the music tells you this long before any dialogue does.